-The Draft Bonds Policy explains how Council applies financial bonds to development works on public land or infrastructure that will become Council-managed assets.
+The Bonds Policy explains how Council applies financial bonds to development works on public land or infrastructure that will become Council-managed assets.

 Bonds are used to manage risks associated with incomplete works, defects, or potential damage to public infrastructure.